ftfetter/webflux-kafka-streams/README.md

 ## How to run

-With Docker installed, go to the root folder of this project and run the `docker-compose` file.
+With Docker installed, go to the root folder of this project and run the `kafka-setup` script.

 ```
-$ docker compose up -d
+$ ./kafka-setup.sh
 ```

-> Here I used the _compose_ plugin for Docker, so if you have _docker-compose_ itself installed, you
-> may need to use `docker-compose` command instead.

-This will up a Kafka broker for the tests in `localhost:9092` with two topics:
+This will up a Zookeeper instance and a Kafka broker for the tests in `localhost:9092` with two topics:
 **quickstart** and **quickstart-response**.

 Then, you can run the application in your IDE (_for now_) and start posting messages.